Soft-phonon and charge-density-wave formation in nematic BaNi$_2$As$_2$

-The phonon at $Q_{I-CDW}$ is particularly soft and close to being overdamped already at 250 K. It is worth noting here that the phonon on the entire branch is strongly damped (HWHM $\sim$ 2 meV).
-This agrees with Raman data showing that the E$_g$ mode out of which the branch emerges at the $\Gamma$ point is particularly broad~\cite{Yao2022} already at room temperature.
-Within our resolution we did not observe any clear dip in the dispersion of the higher energy phonon mode around $Q_{I-CDW}$.

-In Fig. \ref{Fig3} we have represented the temperature dependence of the IXS spectra at $Q_{I-CDW}$.
-The broad quasielastic line observed at high temperatures strongly increases in intensity as we decrease temperature and narrows.
-This can be better seen in Fig. \ref{Fig3}(b), where we have normalized the intensity of spectra recorded between 270 and 160K and plotted them with a logarithmic intensity scale.
-The integrated intensity of the spectra as well as the HWHM of the quasi-elastic line as function of temperature are reported in Fig.\ref{Fig3}(c).
-At 160 K, it still remains slightly broader than the instrumental resolution (grey shaded profile in Fig. \ref{Fig3}(b), and these observation unambiguously evidence a continuous softening of the lowest energy optical phonon at $Q_{I-CDW}$ upon cooling.
-However, the combination of a broad intrinsic linewidth, an intense elastic line and a soft-phonon energy does not allow us, to extract with sufficient confidence the temperature dependence of the soft-mode energy energy.
+In Fig. \ref{Fig3}(a) we show the T-dependence of the IXS spectra at $Q_{I-CDW}$.
+The broad quasielastic line observed at high temperatures strongly grows and narrows upon cooling.
+This can be better seen in Fig. \ref{Fig3}(b), where we plot on a logarithmic intensity scale the normalized intensities recorded between 270 and 160 K. The T-dependencies of the integrated intensity of the spectra as well as the HWHM of the quasi-elastic line are reported in Fig.\ref{Fig3}(c).
+At 160 K, the spectrum remains slightly broader than the instrumental resolution (Fig. \ref{Fig3}(b)).
+This observation unambiguously evidences a continuous softening of the lowest energy optical phonon at $Q_{I-CDW}$ upon cooling.
+As discussed in the SM~\cite{SOM}, however, the combination of a very soft energy with a broad linewidth and an intense elastic line did not allow us to extract with sufficient confidence the T-dependence of the soft-mode energy.
+We note however that down to at least 170K, a model with a finite phonon frequency always yields a better fit to the data than a model in which the phonon is completely soft and overdamped~\cite{Song2022}.